3 Leadership Techniques in Dealing with Underperformers

 Understanding the truth about why, with precision, is the place to start in addressing underperformance.
 Attempting to fix ill-defined problems will solve nothing and likely make the situation worse.
 Three key tasks can help achieve success in determining the truth and address the accountability challenge are:

 - Diagnose why the individual failed to perform to the standard.
 Put on your “doctor” hat.
 First, diagnose the individual’s ability to accomplish the goal or behave consistent with the core values.
 Did he or she have the knowledge, skills, and resources to be successful?
 Were honest mistakes made in the pursuit of the goals?
 Were there other issues that impeded the effort?
-Second, diagnosis the individual’s commitment to perform to the standard.
+Second, diagnose the individual’s commitment to perform to the standard.
 Was there a motivation issue?
 Were there levels of frustration resulting from conflicting guidance, bureaucratic obstacles, or personal challenges not related to work?
 What was your role as supervisor in this failure of ability or commitment?
 Keep digging until you understand the truth.

 Holding people accountable is a critical task for leaders at all levels.
 The skill requires courage.
 The template of actions shared above will get you started.
 Successful execution of action plans requires commitment along with disciplined practice.
 Seeking advice from mentors and other successful leaders can be extremely beneficial, especially for inexperienced supervisors.